Research

 Theory and practice of model-free optimization

 In many real-life problems, we may only be able to learn about a system through limited interactive feedback, with no knowledge of the exact form of the underlying dynamics.
 In optimization and control problems involving such systems, we do not have direct access to the gradients underpinning these problems, making it difficult for us to apply plug-and-play gradient-descent/ascent type methods which are the workhorse of modern machine learning.
 Instead, to optimize and control these systems, we need to leverage gradient-free optimization techniques, such as zeroth-order optimization and Bayesian optimization.
 For zeroth-order optimization, I have worked on theoretical guarantees for the ability of two-point zeroth-order algorithms to escape saddle points.
 This work was inspired by my interest in better understanding the convergence properties of two-point zeroth order gradient estimation, which is an important method often used in practice.
-For Bayesian optimization (BO), sample efficiency is often paramount as data collection can be expensive both in terms of time and cost; the cardiac tissue maturation project I discussed earlier is a great example.
+For Bayesian optimization (BO), sample efficiency is often paramount as data collection can be expensive both in terms of time and cost.
 Can we leverage parallel/batch learning techniques to enable more efficient learning?
 In contrast to standard BO, batch BO presents both advantages (sampling more points per round) and questions (how to intelligently choose the points to sample every round whilst avoiding redundancy?).
 However, there is a dearth of efficient yet provable batch Bayesian optimization algorithms.
 To overcome this, I designed a novel batch BO algorithm, called TS-RSR, which samples a batch at each round by minimizing a term which refer to as TS-RSR (Thompson Sampling - Regret to Sigma Ratio).
 It avoids several of the practical problems faced by existing theoretical-backed algorithms such as Batch Upper-Confidence Bound (BUCB) and Thompson Sampling (TS), such as sensitivity to hyperparameter tuning and lack of redundancy avoidance, but also satisfies a rigorous convergence bound.
 In practice, we found that our algorithm achieves state-of-the-art performance on a range of synthetic and realistic test functions.

 Selected work: